 Parker Jotter – Nice enough for client meetings but cheap enough to leave behind if they borrow your pen.
 Proof that classic design doesn’t have to be unnecessarily expensive.
 The Straedler TriPlus ballpoint pens are also nice enough for client meetings but very understated.

 3M Post It Wall Chart – These massive wall-sized sheets are better than a whiteboard for strategy workshops, because you can peal them off and stick them around the room to build a visual record of your progress.

 Just Mobile Gum Plus – An ugly but powerful remote battery for iPad and iPhone.
 A must when travelling.
 I also use this to charge my Panasonic TZ30 when I’m away from a power socket for more than a few days.

 Aeropress Mini Coffee Plunger – Makes perfect coffee in a small space.
 Tim Ferriss takes one on the plane whenever he travels.
 Personally, I grind my coffee in the morning and preload the areopress so that I can make a good coffee at work by just adding water.
 It’s still no substitute for a well made Flat White but it’s the best you can get on the go.

 Incase 13 Inch Sling Sleeve – Holds my laptop, notebook and almost nothing else.
 Forces me to travel light.
-Inspired by my colleague Julian Smith of BRR who went hunting for the most minimalist laptop bag he could find.
+Inspired by my former colleague Julian Smith who went hunting for the most minimalist laptop bag he could find.

 Packing cells – Keeps t-shirts, socks, charging cables, spare batteries and hard drives all snug and organised.
 Kathmandu and Eagle Creek make good ones.